kyma-project/kyma/docs/kyma/docs/04-05-use-your-own-image.md

 ---
-title: Use your own image
+title: Use your own Kyma Installer image
 type: Installation
 ---

+When you install Kyma from the release, you use the release artifacts that already contain the Kyma Installer, a Docker image containing the combined binary of the Installer and the component charts from the `/resources` folder.
-You can use your own image to prepare the configuration file when installing Kyma on a GKE or AKS cluster.
+If you install Kyma from sources and use the latest `master` branch, you must build the image yourself to prepare the configuration file for Kyma installation on a GKE or AKS cluster.
+You also require a new image if you add to the installation components and custom Helm charts that are not included in the `/resources` folder.

 >**NOTE:** Follow these steps both for your own and the `xip.io` default domain.

-1. Check out [kyma-project](https://github.com/kyma-project/kyma) and enter the root folder.
+1. Clone the repository using the `git clone https://github.com/kyma-project/kyma.git` command and navigate to the root folder.

 2. Build an image that is based on the current Installer image and includes the current installation and resources charts.
 Run: